Search For Your New Jersey Crash Report

 A personal injury attorney gets paid by winning money for their client through a personal injury lawsuit.

-How do I find my accident report in New Jersey?
+How do I find my New Jersey crash report?

 New Jersey is a bit unique in that it has toll roads, which are handled differently than non-toll roads.
 So the first thing you’ll need to do is determine if your crash was on a toll road or a non-toll road.
 If you’re unsure, the case number for non-toll road crashes usually start with A, B, C, and V, while case numbers for toll road crashes on the New Jersey Turnpike and Garden State Parkway usually begin with D and E. If you can locate the case number that will help you determine whether your accident was on a toll road or a non-toll road in the event that you can’t remember.